isayan58/Snowflake_IaC/README.md

 <br/>
 <b><i>Limitations:</i></b>
 1. The providers are currently created in each separate module.
 Due to this reason the dependency cannot be created successfully.
 The providers should be created externally for each system roles and used as and when required.<br/>
-2. The credentials are currently stored in variable.tf file.
+2. The credentials are currently stored in provider.tf file.
 This needs to be hidden so that the credentials are never exposed to anyone.<br/>
 3. This code currently has the basic items required in a Snowflake environment.
 Extra features need to be added and implemented successfully.<br/>
 <br/><i>
 P.S.: The tables need to be created via DDLs as it is more optimal compared to table creation via Terraform.</i>